rkalaniNV/Automodel/docs/guides/launcher/slurm.md

 - A working Slurm cluster
 - Access to an NVIDIA container image or a local environment with Automodel installed

-## Minimal Slurm configuration in YAML
+## Minimal Slurm Configuration in YAML

 ```yaml
 slurm: